48 Hours in Boston | What to See & Where to Eat

 Unique Dinner Experience at Lolita’s

-After doing my Boston research, Lolita’s Cocina & Tequila came up on nearly all reccomendations.
-As ZAGAT described it as: “hopping Back Bay Mexican is the “place you want to be” for “tasty” eats, “to-die-for”margaritas and “little extras” that fuel the “really funky vibe”.
+After doing my Boston research, Lolita’s Cocina & Tequila came upon nearly all recommendations.
+As ZAGAT described it as: “hopping Back Bay Mexican is the “place you want to be” for “tasty” eats, “to-die-for” margaritas and “little extras” that fuel the “really funky vibe”.
 That being said I had to check it out!
 We were apprehensive wondering if it would be even busy on a random Tuesday in November, but lo and behold once we walked in we had to wait over an hour for a table!
 It was buzzing with great energy.

 Tip: To avoid a wait, make a reservation- even if it is on a weekday.